 Written by Chay Yew

 March 22 – April 21, 2001

 A young Asian man’s inner journey where he confronts the truth of the murder he committed.

-Michael Matthews has performed with National Shakespeare, NY, La Jolla Playhouse, CA, and Columbia College, where he recently earned his BA in acting and directing.
-Past directing credits include the Jeff Nominated For Colored Girls who Have Considered Suicide… with The Journeymen Theatre Company, which was honored with Black Theatre Alliance and After Dark Awards.
+Michael Matthews has performed with National Shakespeare, NY, La Jolla Playhouse, CA, and Columbia College, where he earned his BA in acting and directing.
+His directing credits include the Jeff Nominated For Colored Girls who Have Considered Suicide with The Journeymen Theatre Company, which was honored with Black Theatre Alliance and After Dark Awards.
 He assistant-directed Long Days Journey Into Night at Victory Gardens, which starred John Mahoney and was directed by Sheldon Patinkin.

 Stage Manager: Katie Spryszak / Lighting Design: A. Cameron Zetty / Set Design: Michael Pieper, Michael Matthews / Graphic Design: Alex Present / Costume Design: Beata Pilch / Dialect Coach: Susan Philpot